msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/index.md

-# What is the cloud and how does it work?
+# Session 2: What is the cloud and how does it work?
+An introduction using Virtual Machines

 ![Chaplin still from Modern Times 1936](../img/chaplin_clockworks.jpg){ align=right} When many people think of "cloud computing" they think of computers in the cloud, or virtual machines.
 Cloud computing companies offer much more than just virtualized hardware, but this is a good place to start.
 This session is designed to be a hands-on workshop where we walk-through creating the resources needed for to run a computer in the cloud, logging into this computer, copying data and using that data in a program.
 At the end of the session you should have a good introduction of what it means to "cloud compute."